Sinnefa/WelfordAlgorithm_R_Package/README.md

 # How to Install

-The preferred way to install this package is through conda:
+The preferred way to install this package:
 ```
 install.packages("devtools")
 devtools::install_github("Sinnefa/WelfordAlgorithm_R_Package")